7 Bad Product Design Examples That Doom Startups—And How to Avoid Them

 Often, problems begin with an overreaching project scope and a failure to test and validate concepts with prospective users before committing them to code.
 When problems mount and there is a lack of clarity surrounding organizational roles and resource allocations, they quickly grow worse.
 Time and money are lost as teams scramble to retool features that should have been aligned from the beginning.
 Or, worse, if no one sounds an alarm, the product arrives on the market only to be ignored or discredited by potential customers.

-7 Product Design Mistakes to Avoid
+7 Examples of Bad Product Designs to Avoid

 A bloated minimum viable product (MVP) is the Achilles’ heel of many failed startups.
 Properly conceived, an MVP is the most bare-bones, functional version of a product capable of delivering value to users.
 By releasing a salable product with just its essential features, startups keep development costs in check and collect feedback from early adopters before investing further.
 But too often, companies overreach.
 Whether due to hubris, inexperience, or some combination of the two, they overload an MVP with features or rush to release it across multiple platforms.